-- Do not use the vehicle if you are inexperienced or if you have consumed alcohol or drugs.
+Do not use the vehicle if you are inexperienced or if you have consumed alcohol or drugs.

-Risk of injury Missing or insufficient protective clothing increases the risk of injury.
+Risk of injury Missing or poor protective clothing present an increased safety risk.

 Wear protective clothing (helmet, boots, gloves, pants and jacket with protectors) every time you ride the vehicle.
-Always wear protective clothing, which must be in perfect condition and meet legal requirements.
+Always wear protective clothing, which must be undamaged and meet legal requirements.

-Danger of crashing Impairment of ride behavior due to different tire tread patterns on front and rear wheels.
+Danger of crashing Poor vehicle handling due to different tire tread patterns on front and rear wheels.